HadrienG2/grayscott/README.md

 ## Usage

-To run the simulation, run this command...
+To run the simulation, use this command...

 ```
 $ cargo run --release --bin reaction --features <backend> -- <CLI args>